What is a homeowner loan?

 How much does a homeowner loan cost?

-The rate of interest you’ll be charged varies according to the size and duration of the loan, along with the value of the property you’re taking the loan out against.
+The rate of interest you’ll be charged varies according to the size and duration of the loan, along with the value of the property you’re taking the loan against.

 Am I eligible for a secured homeowner loan?